networq/website/first-graph.md

 * management.yaml

-	- This YAML must describe the management group.
+	- This YAML must describe the management group
 	- Complete as shown:
 <!-- Prettier as image- but not accessible friendly --->